ffavela/multifrag-test/README.md

-After some discussion with the team (mainly with Dr. Cardella) it was pointed out that even though those are the "regions" where the peaks should be, we aren't saying anything about the probabilities (other than 0 if it is energetically forbidden or !=0).
+After some discussion with the team (mainly with Dr. Cardella) it was pointed out that even though those are the "regions" where the peaks should be, we aren't saying anything about the probabilities (other than 0 if it is energetically forbidden or !=0 in case it wasn't).
 The height of those peaks (if any) might be under the background and therefore not clearly visible in the spectrum.